Tewksbury Teen Fights School Mask Policy

 TEWKSBURY (CBS) – A Tewksbury teenager is fighting the school’s mask policy, just days before students return to classrooms.
-Maximus Mattuchio says he thinks the masks send the wrong message to students.
+Maximus Mattuchio said he thinks the masks send the wrong message to students.

 “I want the masks to be able to come off,” Maximus said.
-“I want people to be more inclined to get vaccinated.”READ MORE: Vigil To Be Held For Sgt.
-Johanny Rosario, Lawrence Native Killed In Kabul Attack
+“I want people to be more inclined to get vaccinated.”READ MORE: Lawrence Vigil Honors Marine Sgt.
+Johanny Rosario Killed In Kabul Attack

 The 16-year-old is not happy about the statewide mask mandate for schools.
 In fact, the Tewksbury High School Junior created an online anti-mask petition and it’s getting a lot of attention.